c-holt/MovieTracker-Public/README.md

 # MovieTracker
-A electron desktop app to keep track of my movies using mongodb
+A electron desktop app to keep track of my movies using mongodb.

-Line 42, 103, 307 require a MongoDB connection string to work.
-Provided by mongoDB

 MongoDB file structure: